slackhq/slack-api-docs/page_slack_button.md

 Email [integrations@slack.com](mailto:integrations@slack.com) with any questions, feedback, or ideas that would help you get more use out of this, and we'll be more than happy to help.

-###Share Your Incoming Webhook as a Slack App
+### Share Your Incoming Webhook as a Slack App

-[Create a Slack app](/slack-apps) to to package and distribute your incoming webhook and share it in our [application directory](https://slack.com/apps).
+[Create a Slack app](/slack-apps) to package and distribute your incoming webhook and share it in our [application directory](https://slack.com/apps).